Collaborative Document Editing with Multiple Users and AI Agents: Discussion

 \subsubsection{How many agents?
 One for fast functionality, many for perspectives and future prompting}

-Co-writers' preferences for the number of agents varied, often within the same team, revealing strategic thinking: People weighed the effort of creating multiple agents against the expected benefits, and the nature of those benefits was crucial.
-Those focused on AI’s \textit{functional} value (e.g. speed and efficiency) tended to prefer a single agent, while those seeking \textit{perspective} value (e.g. diverse viewpoints and roles) were more inclined to use multiple agents.
+Co-writers' preferences for the number of agents varied, often within the team, revealing strategic thinking.
+What drives their preferences is how they weighed the effort of creating multiple agents against the expected benefits.
+Those focused on AI’s \textit{functional} value (e.g. speed, efficiency) tended to prefer a single agent, while those seeking \textit{perspective} value (e.g. diverse viewpoints and roles) were more inclined to use multiple agents.

 The question of agent quantity has appeared in prior work, but primarily through a functional lens.
 For example, \citet{Chaves2018singleormultiple} found that a single chatbot was sufficient for a decision-making task.
 Similarly, \citet{clarke2024oneagenttoomany} reported a preference for single-agent interfaces due to usability and performance, in tasks focused on factual retrieval.
 In contrast, participants in the study by \citet{Benharrak2024aipersonas} created multiple AI personas to get feedback perspectives, as this was the central use-case of their system.